- Who We Are

 Jayne started her career as Accounts Assistant with Royal Insurance (later to merge with Sun Alliance to become Royal Sun Alliance).
 She quickly moved into HR gaining experience and development in a variety of HR disciplines and roles.
 Jayne then headed up the RSA HR function for Northern Ireland, Channel Islands and the Isle of Man.

 She joined MindWise in 2014 as our HR Director, and has been instrumental in MindWise gaining Investors in People Gold.
-Jayne is a Fellow Member of the CIPD (Chartered Institute of Personnel Development), holding a Masters in Human Resource Management.
+Jayne is a Fellow Member of the CIPD (Chartered Institute of Personnel Development), holding an L7 Advanced Diploma in Human Resource Management.
 She loves to spend time with her family and going on long walks with her dog.

 Director of Finance